LucyHouseman/LTU-Reboot-Digital-Coding/CPD/CPD.md

 CPD - Continuing Professional Development

 Date of CPD activity
-26/04/2021
+27/04/2021

 CPD activity

-Learning HTML for Google home page clone
+CSS for google clone page

 What have I learnt?

-How to link to different images,pages and how to direct a link to a new page in the browser.
-How to create lists and the different paths for page links.
+How to code and change the colours and font text.

 How did I use this in practice?

-Started to create a google home page clone
+Started to change the colour and font size and style on my google home page clone

 What did I find hard?

-The different shortcuts.